ykmiura/ykmiura.github.io/_pages/about.md

 2. Multi-Region Loop Assembloids: Constructing cortico-striatal-thalamo-cortical loop models using custom 3D-printed wells, allowing the study of synchronized neural activity and disease phenotypes, as presented in his recent preprint (bioRxiv, 2024).
 3. Disease Modeling: Employing patient-derived or CRISPR-engineered disease model iPS cells to uncover neural circuit abnormalities associated with genetic disorders, such as Phelan-McDermid syndrome, ASH1L-related autism, and Tourette syndrome.

-## Teaching and Mentorship
+## Teaching, and Mentorship Philosophy

 Yuki has mentored a diverse group of trainees, ranging from high school students to postdoctoral researchers, fostering their growth in scientific research and career development.
-He is passionate about equity in education and has received the Bio-X Star Mentor Award for his contributions to undergraduate research training at Stanford.
+Yuki is also committed to promoting diversity and inclusion in science.
+He actively fosters an environment where researchers from all backgrounds can thrive, sharing his experiences as a first-generation college student to inspire and guide his mentees.

 ## Awards and Recognition

-Yuki has been recognized for his scientific excellence with several prestigious awards, including:
 - Tourette Association of America Young Investigator Award (2022–2024)
 - Bio-X Star Mentor Award (2021)
 - Outstanding Young Scientist Award at the Tsukuba Medical Science Research Meeting (2013)

-## Personal Philosophy

-Yuki is committed to promoting diversity and inclusion in science.
-He actively fosters an environment where researchers from all backgrounds can thrive, sharing his experiences as a first-generation college student to inspire and guide his mentees.
-Yuki’s work represents the forefront of human neurobiology, bridging the gap between fundamental neuroscience and clinical applications to improve our understanding of brain development and disease.